usbceic/CompuShow2017/README.md

 # CompuSoft - The Compushow 2017 Software

 ## Description
-Web-based appplication to nominate students and vote on the categories of the Compushow 2017 hosted by the Students Center of Computer Science, University Simón Bolívar.
+CompuSoft is a web-based appplication to nominate students and vote on the categories of the Compushow 2017 hosted by the Students Center of Computer Science, University Simón Bolívar.

 ## Requirements
 ```
-  coming soon...
+  - Python 3.4.6
+  - Django 1.10
+  - PostgreSQL 9.5.5
+  [...keep adding requirements]
 ```

 ## Installation